GMLC-TDC/HELICS/docs/user-guide/examples/fundamental_examples/fundamental_default.md

 This pub and sub configuration is telling us that the `Battery.py` federate is publishing in units of amps (`A`) for current from the named handle (`key`) `Battery/EV1_current`.
 This federate is also subscribing to information from the `Charger.py` federate.
 It has subscribed to a value in units of volts (`V`) at the named handle (`key`) `Charger/EV1_voltage`.

-As discussed in [Register and Configure Federates](#register-and-configure-federates), the federate registration and configuration with JSON files in the python federate is done with one line of code:
+As discussed in ["Simulator Integration: External JSON""](#simulator-integration-external-json), the federate registration and configuration with JSON files in the python federate is done with one line of code:

 ```python
 fed = h.helicsCreateValueFederateFromConfig("BatteryConfig.json")